Perfect Blue: Reception and legacy

 The film was well received critically in the festival circuit, winning awards at the 1997 Fantasia Festival in Montréal, and Fantasporto Film Festival in Portugal.

 Critical response in the United States upon its theatrical release was also positive.
-As of June 2024, the film had an 84% approval rating on Rotten Tomatoes based on 55 reviews, with an average score of 7.4/10.
-The consensus stated, "Perfect Blue is overstylized, but its core mystery is always compelling, as are the visual theatrics."
+As of May 2026, the film holds an 85% approval rating on Rotten Tomatoes based on 59 reviews, with an average score of 7.4/10.
+The consensus states, "Perfect Blue is overstylized, but its core mystery is always compelling, as are the visual theatrics."
 On Metacritic, the film has a score of 67 based on 17 reviews, indicating "generally favorable reviews".
 Time included the film on its Top 5 Anime film list, Total Film ranked Perfect Blue twenty-fifth on their list of greatest animated films, and /Film named it the scariest animated film ever.
 It also made the list for Entertainment Weeklys best movies never seen from 1991 to 2011.
 In 2022, IndieWire named Perfect Blue the twelfth best movie of the 1990s.